-1) First specialist appointment
+1 First specialist appointment

-If your mouth is close to the treatment area your radiation oncologist may arrange a dental appointment prior to you attending ARO Orientation.
+If your mouth is close to the treatment area your radiation oncologist will arrange a dental appointment prior to you attending ARO Orientation.
 This is to check your mouth and teeth are in good condition prior to starting treatment.
 The dentist will prescribe high fluoride toothpaste to use in the evenings.
-If you have a feeding tube the ARO team will support you to self-care with this.
+If you have a feeding tube the ARO team will also provide care of, and support with this.

-Orientation
+2 Orientation